troytft/mapper/docs/settings.md

 ```

 ### setIsPropertiesNullableByDefault
 Sets value by default for option `nullable`.
-If parameter enabled, than value for property should be presented in data and not be null.
+If parameter enabled, then value for property should be presented in data and not be null.

 default: `false`

 ### setIsAllowedUndefinedKeysInData
-If parameter disable and undefined key exists in data, than Mapper throws `Mapper\Exception\MappingValidation\UndefinedKeyException`
+If parameter disabled and undefined key exists in data, then Mapper throws `Mapper\Exception\MappingValidation\UndefinedKeyException`

 default: `false`

 ### setIsClearMissing
-If parameter enabled, than Mapper force `null` value for properties not presented in data
+If parameter enabled, then Mapper force `null` value for properties not presented in data

 default: `false`